 Step 7: Eyeshadow

 Pick up a bit of a golden eyeshadow with an angled brush and paint an extra-thin line on your upper lid.
 My rule of thumb is that this golden line is approximately twice as thick as the one we created with a black eyeliner.
 For this tutorial, I picked the Irresistible shade from Too Faced by NikkieTutorial The Power of Makeup palette and applied it with an Inglot angled brush (you can also use an eyeshadow stick such as e.l.f.
 Eyeliner & Shadow Stick in #81103).

 Outline the inner lid with a golden or green liner, such as a Basic Eyeliner from e.l.f.
 Eyeliner & Shadow Stick in #81103.

-Apply a good amount of white glitter on the inner corner of your eye and add just a little bit of the same glitter under the brow.
+Apply a good amount of white glitter on the inner corner of your eye.
+Add just a little bit of the same glitter under the brow.